Zierman/tabsave/README.md

 Generally I would recommend most people play the game without this tool.

-This software makes backing up and restoring save files very easy and convenient when compared to doing it manually, but it doesn't do anything you can't manually accomplish using file explorer.
+This software makes backing up and restoring save files very easy and convenient when compared to doing it manually, but it doesn't do anything you can't manually.

 That said, using backups to circumvent the intentional save mechanics in They Are Billions is without question cheating.